Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 Hyde Park & St James’s Park

-Tip: Early mornings are quieter and best for photos.
+Tip: Early mornings are quieter and perfect for photos before the parks fill with locals and visitors.

 Regent’s Park